 4. Only credits with grades of “B” or better are accepted in the Ed.S. program.

-5. The student’s Ed.S. program must include a minimum of 30 graduate semester hours of course work, which must be in educational leadership, administration and supervision.
+5. The student’s Ed.S. program must include a minimum of 30-36 graduate semester hours of course work, which must be in educational leadership, administration and supervision with at least one-third of the course work being performance-based.

-6. Six semester hours of graduate field experience at the building or system level.
+6. Twelve semester hours of residency at the building or system level.

 7. Except for a maximum of 6 semester hours of transfer work, all credits used in the Ed.S. program